yaozeye/yaozeye.github.io/cxk/README.md

 > __Ask: The map is displayed incorrect__

-Refresh the web page.
+Refresh.

 > __Ask: I do not respond by pressing the left and right arrow keys__

 Please use KEY A and KEY D

-> __Ask: I feel a little bit lag playing it__
+> __Ask: I feel a little laggy playing it__

-You’d better buy a brand-new computer and enable the high performance GPU feature, also it is recommended to use more advanced browsers such as Google Chrome and Mozilla Firefox.
+You’d better buy a brand-new computer and enable the high performance GPU feature.
+Also it is recommended to use modern browsers such as Mozilla Firefox.

-> __Ask: I can't hear the sound__
+> __Ask: I can't hear any sound__

-Sound resource may be blocked by your browser, or you forgot to turn up the volume.
+Sound resources may be blocked by your browser, or you've forgot to turn up the volume.

-> __Ask: How to turn off the music on your phone__
+> __Ask: How to turn off the music__

-Press the phone's volume \[-] button to mute it.
+Mute the tab.

 ## Future plans

-Maybe someday these features would be added:

-- [ ] Increase archiving
-- [ ] Add more levels
-- [ ] Increase multiplayer connectivity
-- [ ] Allow players to create maps themselves
-- [ ] Multi-person online custom server function
+No, negative.

 ## License